Flunder620/20-React-Portfolio/README.md

 # React Portfolio
-[#Link]

 ## Description

-This app will serve as a portfolio to display my projects and information/
+This app will serve as a portfolio to display my projects and information about myself.

 ## Usage